Z-omo/dom-aid/readme.md

 # DOMaid

-While jQuery provides a comprehensive set of tools to modify elements within the DOM, some projects require just something smaller and simpler.

 DOMaid provides helper functions to perform simple and regularly used HTML DOM actions supporting both modern and some legacy browsers.

 ## Usage